khushidesai23/Cloud-IA-21BCP264/README.md

       POSTGRES_USER: admin
       POSTGRES_PASSWORD: password
 ```
+yaml Copy code version: ‘3’ services: frontend: build: context: ./frontend dockerfile: Dockerfile ports: - “3000:3000” backend: build: context: ./backend dockerfile: Dockerfile ports: - “4000:4000” depends_on: - db db: build: context: . dockerfile: Dockerfile environment: POSTGRES_DB: todo_db POSTGRES_USER: admin POSTGRES_PASSWORD: password This Docker Compose file orchestrates the setup of multiple Docker containers for a three-tier application:

+frontend: Defines a service for the frontend of the application.
+It builds the frontend Docker image using the Dockerfile located in the ./frontend directory.
+It also maps port 3000 on the host machine to port 3000 in the container, allowing access to the frontend application.

+backend: Defines a service for the backend of the application.
+Similar to the frontend, it builds the backend Docker image using the Dockerfile located in the ./backend directory.
+It maps port 4000 on the host machine to port 4000 in the container.
+Additionally, it specifies that this service depends on the db service.

+db: Defines a service for the database tier of the application.
+It builds the PostgreSQL Docker image using the Dockerfile located in the root directory (where the Docker Compose file is).
+It sets environment variables POSTGRES_DB, POSTGRES_USER, and POSTGRES_PASSWORD to configure the PostgreSQL database.

 ## Contributing
 Contributions are welcome!
 If you have suggestions, improvements, or new features to propose, feel free to open an issue or submit a pull request.